 It runs projects to support farmers, but General Mills doesn’t know the number of small-scale producers in its supply chain – and doesn’t ask suppliers to protect farmers’ rights

 General Mills is refreshingly honest about the water it uses.
-But it hasn’t committed to protecting access to water, even for communities surrounding its operations.
+But it hasn’t set a target for reduction of water use right through its supply chain.